-- (1) water quality impacts due to loss of the stored liquid (ie. in the event of an overflow or a failure of the structure to contain the stored liquid) is unlikely to result in - - (a) contamination of a water supply for human consumption; or - (b) contamination of a stock water supply; or - (c) environmental damage.
+- (1) water quality impacts due to loss of the stored liquid (ie. in the event of an overflow or a failure of the Narch 2013 to structure to contain the stored liquid) is unlikely to result in - - (a) contamination of a water supply for human consumption; or - (b) contamination of a stock water supply; or - (c) environmental damage.